sciworks/spack-updater/README.md

 ### Example

+*TODO* this will be updated when @vsoch refactors it.

 When:

  1. We start with merging a successful build, and that opens [this issue](https://github.com/sciworks/spack-updater/issues/19) with a link for you to click.